 Sign up for gleaning and get your hands a little dirty.

-Rise and shine and bring your family and friends, corporate co-workers and congregations, groups and organizations to glean (harvest what’s left over) with After the Harvest.
+Rise and shine and bring your family and friends, corporate co-workers and congregations, groups and organizations to glean (harvest what’s left over) with After the Harvest!
 Together, you’ll rescue fruits and vegetables from farms, orchards and gardens.
 Then, we deliver the produce fresh from the field—you can help do that too if you can!—to pantries, kitchens and shelters feeding our hungry neighbors.

 With morning weekday and some weekend gleaning events, from May through November—sometimes earlier and sometimes later depending on the weather and growing season—you’re sure to find a fit.
 All are welcome, including children of any age, who get to see how our food grows and where it comes from.